Freethought Day - October 12

 Freethought Day

-• In 1633, Galileo Galilei was tried by the Roman Inquisition for his free-thinking ideas about the universe.
+• Galileo Galilei was tried by the Roman Inquisition in 1633 for supporting heliocentrism.

 Freethought Day is observed on October 12 each year.